Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

 The corresponding design problem can be formulated as

 with

 where $\Edot_{max, c}$ are the component capacities.
+The parameters for the demands can be found in Section $1$ of the supplementary material.
 For simplicity, a constant conversion efficiency of $\eta = 1$ between energy inflow $\Edot_{1}$ and energy outflow $\Edot_{2}$ is assumed.
 The operational constraints are enforced for every data point $d$ in the historical data $\mathcal{D}$.
-Importantly, the allowed capacities for $c_{1}$ and $c_{2}$ differ and lead to a gap between the maximum output of component $1$ and the minimal part-load of component $2$.
+Importantly, the allowed capacities for $c_{1}$ and $c_{2}$ differ and lead to a gap between the maximum output of component $1$ and the minimum part-load of component $2$.

 Figure \ref{fig:part_load} illustrates the convex hull of the historical dataset and the feasible region of the design identified by the introduced problem.
 The infeasible region is approximated by sampling uniformly spaced energy demands and solving the corresponding operational feasibility problem.
 The worst-case scenario is identified by solving \eqref{medial_level} using an adaptive discretization algorithm \citep{blankenshipInfinitelyConstrainedOptimization1976}.
-Although all vertices of the convex hull are feasible, there are infeasible points inside the convex hull, introduced by the extra demand that is created when component $c_{2}$ has to be operated at minimal part-load.
+Although all vertices of the convex hull are feasible, there are infeasible points inside the convex hull, introduced by the extra demand that is created when component $c_{2}$ has to be operated at minimum part-load.